isomerpages/cris-precise2024/index.md

           announcement: Wednesday, August 21, 2024 to Friday, August 23, 2024
           link_text: Click here for more information on the Programme
           link_url: programme/day1
-  - resources:
-      title: Resources
-      subtitle: Add a preview and link to your Resource Room
-      id: resources
 ---